 Why does this Class not show up on Isis?

 The EMT class is not offered through Mount Holyoke College - thus, it will not appear on ISIS and you will not get college credit for it.

 Can I take the EMT exam in a different state?

 You can, however it is usually easier to be certified in Massachusetts first and then apply for reciprocity.
-Kevin and the TAs will be able to help individual cases.
+Individual case questions may be presented to board members.